 When storing non-dairy coffee creamer at room temperature, make sure it’s sealed tightly in a dry place and away from direct sunlight or extreme temperatures.

 When refrigerating non-dairy creamer, make sure that it is stored in an airtight container and that the lid is securely closed after each use.
 This prevents it from picking up the refrigerator taste because it will faster than you realize.

 As with all food products, check the expiration date before consuming it.
 If you suspect that your creamer is spoiled or past its shelf life, discard it immediately to avoid any risks of food poisoning.

-Powdered Coffee Creamer
+Powdered Coffee Creamers

 If you prefer the coffee mate creamer powder then by all means.
 You have significantly longer room temperature shelf life with this type of creamer.
 But remember, once you add it to coffee and it returns to its liquid form it now has only hours before it goes bad.